 In this step, create a new shape along the left part of the body and the head.
 These new shapes must be darker.
 Use the transparency tool to hide the top part of both shapes.

 Finally, complete your bee cartoon by adding one last reflection on the body, the head and the wings.
 Each shape must be smaller than the original one and colored with a light tone (of yellow for the head and body, blue for the wings).
 Use the transparency tool once again, but this time, hide the bottom part of each shape.
 Nice!
 Your cartoon bee is now finished!
+Don't hesitate to try more bees from this site below.
 Enjoy! :)